-As of December 31, 2020, the 150,000 stock options outstanding were exercisable under the Company's long-term equity incentive plans and there was no unrecognized compensation cost related to stock options.
-No stock options vested during 2020 and 50,000 stock options vested during each of 2019 and 2018.
+As of December 31, 2021, there were no stock options outstanding under the Company's long-term equity incentive plans.
+No stock options vested during each of 2021 and 2020, and 50,000 stock options vested during 2019.

-The Company recognized no stock-based compensation expense related to stock options during 2020 and approximately \$0.1 million and \$0.2 million of stock-based compensation expense related to stock options during 2019 and 2018, respectively.
+The Company recognized no stock-based compensation expense related to stock options during each of 2021 and 2020, and approximately \$0.1 million of stock-based compensation expense related to stock options during 2019.
 The stock-based compensation expense is included in selling, general and administrative expenses in the accompanying consolidated statement of operations.